desmos-labs/desmos/docs/architecture/adr-004-application-links-expiration.md

 ## Abstract

 Currently when a user links their centralized application with the Desmos profile, the created link contains a timestamp of when it has been created.
-Since centralized applications username can be switched and sold, we SHOULD implement an "expiration date" system on links.
+Since centralized applications' username can be switched and sold, we SHOULD implement an "expiration date" system on links.
 This means that after a certain amount of time passes, the link will be automatically marked as invalid, and the user has to connect it again in order to keep it valid.

 ## Context